Professional 3D Scanners • EinScan • REV1 TECH

 Capture on the device.
 Design in your existing O&P CAD/CAM platform.
 Fabricate.

 The Medixa captures and meshes on-device with EXScan, then exports clean STL, OBJ, and PLY files into the O&P CAD/CAM design platforms that clinics already use.
-Vorum, Rodin4D, Standard Cyborg, Mecuris, Comfia, Hephy and other O&P-specific design suites all consume the Medixa's output formats directly.
+Vorum, Rodin4D, Standard Cyborg, Mecuris, Comfia, Hephy, and other O&P-specific design suites all consume the Medixa's output formats directly.
 For clinics building branded patient portals or integrating with hospital ordering systems, an SDK is available.
 Rev1 confirms software-fit and integration path during application review before purchase — including which O&P CAD/CAM seat license matches the clinic's patient mix.

 EXScan (Onboard) Vorum CanFit / Spectra Rodin4D Romeo / Neo Standard Cyborg Mecuris OS Comfia Hephy Geomagic Freeform (Touch / Plus) Meshmixer (via STL) Rhino (via OBJ) Blender (via OBJ/PLY) SDK for ordering / portal integration